k-kinzal/dgeni-markdown-example/docs/ng/type/ngModel.NgModelController.md

 ### $setUntouched
 Sets the control to its untouched state.

-This method can be called to remove the 'ng-touched' class and set the control to its untouched state (ng-untouched class).
+This method can be called to remove the `ng-touched` class and set the control to its untouched state (`ng-untouched` class).
 Upon compilation, a model is set as untouched by default, however this function can be used to restore that state if the model has already been touched by the user.